hansoh0/CRYPTOR/README.md

 # CRYPTOR

-A file & directory encryptor written in Java created by @hansoh0 (https://www.github.com/hansoh0)
+A file & directory encryptor written in Java.
+This cryptor uses AES256 and encrypts files bytes, allowing for encryption of many different types of files. created by @hansoh0 (https://www.github.com/hansoh0)

 ## Installation
 ```